 The rest of the dairy- and egg-free week passed like most others: Some days I ran without incident.
 Other days, things were iffier.
 If there was a change, it was negligible.

-Patenaude had dangled an enticing carrot in front of me before I started this experiment: Before she did her own MRT testing, she’d had no real health complaints.
-But when she cut out the foods she was reactive to, the aches and pains that she’d hardly noticed before went away.
+It's possible that I should have done an MRT test instead of IgG.
+Patenaude told me that before she did her own MRT testing, she’d had no real health complaints.
+But when she cut out the foods she was reactive to according to her test, the aches and pains that she’d hardly noticed before went away.
 “Often people just don’t recognize their symptoms; they think the way they’re feeling is just normal,” she says.

 That’s an appealing promise—to wake up free of the symptoms you never even knew you had.
-Alas, that was not the case for me.
+Alas, that was not the case for me after my IgG test.
 I still struggled to sleep at night, which has always been an issue for me, and I still had that niggling pain in my left knee, a constant companion of mine since a cycling mishap ten years ago.
 I still sniffled at random times from nebulous allergies as well.

 A week later, feeling entirely the same if not a little sick of coconut milk, I returned to adding cream to my coffee and having eggs for breakfast.
 I sat down at my computer, waiting for cramps or some sort of reaction to hit.
 It never happened.
 That night I went for a run and felt fine.